Initial data rigidity results: Introduction

-Here we have introduced subscript notation on $\mu$, $J$ and $\theta^+$, to show their dependence on a particular initial data set, as different initial data sets, even within a given proof, will be used.

-Precise definitions of the \textsl{cohomology condition} and the \textsl{homotopy condition} are given in Section 3.
+The definitions of the \textsl{cohomology condition} and the \textsl{homotopy condition} are given in Section~\ref{sec:weaklyoutermost}.
 The cohomology condition ensures that $\Sigma_0$ does not admit a metric of positive scalar curvature.
-The homotopy condition will hold, for example, if $M$ has \textsl{almost product topology}, i.e.~if $M \cong ([0,1] \times \Sigma_0) \# N$ where $N$ is a compact manifold.
-The homotopy condition implies that $\Sigma_0$ is connected.
+The homotopy condition holds, for example, if $M$ has \textsl{almost product topology} $M \cong ([0,1] \times \Sigma_0) \, \# \, N$ where $N$ is a closed manifold.
+It implies that $\Sigma_0$ is connected.
 A priori, we allow $S$ to have multiple components.